Table Of Contents_

 One last concern is over the sound not being exactly maintained with the noise cancellation on or off.
 It sounds better with the feature activated, and muffled, in comparison, with it off.
 This is probably okay, since consumers will buy it for the noise cancellation (and only resort to the feature deactivated if the battery runs out), but I feel like the sound quality shouldn’t be allowed change.

 The QC 25 has a lot going for it, and I totally feel like it’s worth the asking price.
-The build is immaculate and well-though-out.
+The build is immaculate and well thought-out.
 There’s the conveniences that we want, such as a detachable cable, remote/mic, and collapsible design.
-Comfort over lengthy period of use is no problem whatsoever.
+Comfort over a lengthy period of use is no problem whatsoever.
 Bose also holds a superiority in the efficiency of noise-cancellation technology.

 The sound quality doesn’t leave to be desired.
 It’s not perfect, but it’s not far from it either.
 I admire how Bose is reaching for true sounds while still being fun and engaging.
 I hope that Bose continues to push the limit and make improvements to get closer to that perfect sound.